 7. Liabilities denominated in foreign currencies shall be converted into the national currency at the representative spot market exchange rate prevailing on the last working day of each year.
 However, Council Regulation 479/2009 states that, if a liability denominated in foreign currency is exchanged through contractual agreements to one or more other foreign currencies, it shall be converted into the other foreign currencies at the rate agreed upon in those contracts and then converted into the national currency according to the general rule (stated in the previous paragraph).
 The same principle applies in the case of debt denominated in national currency swapped into a foreign currency.
-This principle implies that liabilities denominated in a foreign currency and exchanged through contractual agreements to the national currency shall be converted into the national currency at the rate agreed upon in those contracts.
+This principle implies that liabilities denominated in a foreign currency shall be converted into the national currency shall be converted into the national currency and exchanged through contractual agreements to the national currency shall be converted into the national currency at the rate agreed upon in those contracts.